iboucher125/NBodySimulator/README.md

 python3 nbody.py 100 50
 ```

-* simulator.py - Plots the movemnt of particle postions generated from nbody.py and nbody.cu.
+* simulator.py - Plots the movement of particle postions generated from nbody.py and nbody.cu.
 The input file used in this program is specified as a command line argument.
 This is an example of runing the simulation with an input file called output_py.txt:

 ```